 With newer technology come crisp, crystal-clear photos.
 But this boost in image quality is accompanied by larger file sizes as well.
-This means that sluggish memory cards will take longer to save your photo which in turn could result in you missing an important shot because your previous photo hasn’t finished saving.
+This means that sluggish memory cards will take longer to save your photo, which could result in you missing an important shot because your previous photo hasn’t finished saving.
 To avoid this awful scenario, make sure that you get memory cards with fast write speeds.
 If your camera uses SD cards, make sure to get at least a Class 10 SDHC or SDXC card.

 5. External hard drive